devtut/generate/docs/python/introduction-to-rabbitmq-using-amqpstorm.md

 ---
-metaTitle: "Introduction to RabbitMQ using AMQPStorm"
+metaTitle: "Python - Introduction to RabbitMQ using AMQPStorm"
 description: "How to consume messages from RabbitMQ, How to publish messages to RabbitMQ, How to create a delayed queue in RabbitMQ"
 ---